JAM96/SENG3150_Frontend/README.md

 6. The website should load up into your default browser If it doesn't load automatically, there may be some errors, or navigate to your browser and type in `localhost:PORT` where port is the number provided in the output. (should be 3000)

+Note: You have to have the backend running for the frontend to display the data from the database.